MicrosoftDocs/cpp-docs/docs/top/cpp-conformance-improvements-2017.md

 ---

 # C++ conformance improvements in [!INCLUDE[vs_dev15_md](../misc/includes/vs_dev15_md.md)]

+## New language features
-In this release, we've updated the C++ compiler and standard library with enhanced support for C++11 and C++14 features, as well as preliminary support for certain features expected to be in the C++17 standard.
-With support for generalized constexpr and NSDMI for aggregates, the compiler is complete for features added in the C++14 Standard.
+ith support for generalized constexpr and NSDMI for aggregates, the compiler is complete for features added in the C++14 Standard.
 Note that the compiler still lacks a few features from the C++11 and C++98 Standards.

-## New language features

 ### Standards version switches
 New compiler switches enable you to opt-in to specific versions of the ISO C++ programming language in a project.
 The switches available in Visual Studio 2017 are  /std:c++14 and /std:c++latest.
 For more information, see [Standards version switches in the compiler](https://blogs.msdn.microsoft.com/vcblog/2016/06/07/standards-version-switches-in-the-compiler).
 Most of the new draft standard features are guarded by the /std:c++latest switch.
+The new /permissive- switch introduces the concept of a “less permissive mode" in the compiler.
+It is off by default but will be on by default at some point in the future.

+[!INCLUDE[vs_dev15_md](../misc/includes/vs_dev15_md.md)] RC allows using /sdl with /await.
+We removed /rtc limitation with Coroutines.

 ### C++11:
 **Expression SFINAE (via more libraries)support in more libraries**